 Unsafe lane changes happen when someone dangerously changes lanes or does something contrary to traffic safety laws.
 This is one of the leading causes of multiple vehicle collisions, which can cause devastating injuries and property damage.
-If you were involved in such an accident, call Morelli Law Firm at (212) 751-9800.
+If you were involved in such an accident, call a NY car accident lawyer at Morelli Law Firm at (212) 751-9800.

 Unsafe Lane Changes Can Cause Great Damage